Kansas Mesothelioma Treatment and Doctors

 A clinical trial is a way that patients can both get new, advanced treatments and help advance the study of cancer.
 For mesothelioma patients, these trials represent the home that a new therapy will provide better outcomes than standard treatments.

 If you are interested in participating in clinical trials, talk to your doctors.
 You must meet certain requirements to qualify and be enrolled.
-Right now, there are five clinical trials recruiting patients in Kansas with a mesothelioma diagnosis:[6]
+Two clinical trials are currently recruiting for mesothelioma in Kansas:

 - Integrated Cancer Repository for Cancer Research.
 Although this study will not provide a new treatment for patients, it is important for advancing cancer research.
 Patients are needed to donate tissue samples and provide information to help with research projects.